lumitech-co/lumitech-python-template/README.md

 ### 🧠 Manager Pattern

 The template uses a Manager pattern to implement business logic.
 The `BaseManager` class works with repositories and adds error handling and validation.
+The manager layer separates business logic from database access and the presentation layer, resulting in a modular and maintainable architecture.
+It allows business rules to evolve independently of storage concerns, promotes reuse of logic across different operations, and improves overall scalability by clearly defining application service boundaries.

-#### Manager Usage Example:
+#### ✨ Manager Usage Example:

 ```python
 # Create a manager for a specific model.